[Published on 07 January, 2004]

 Our odour is largely produced by the bacteria on our skin and

-our pheromones, the chemical we produce to signal to others
+our pheromones, the chemical we produce to signal to

 of the same species.
 The great advantage for law enforcement